Cartesi (CTSI)

 Founders of Cartesi

-- Colin Steil: Chief Operating Officer and co-founder, with a background in venture capital and business operations.
+- Colin Steil: Co-Founder and COO, with experience in venture capital and startup operations

 Reasoning